MansiAgrawal18/AtliQ-Hotels-Data-Analysis-Project/README.md

 # AtliQ-Hotels-Data-Analysis-Project
-End-to-end project using Python to analyze, visualize the data and make decisions
+End-to-end project using Python to analyze, visualize the data and make decisions.